dhumdil-apps/announcements-fe/README.md

 Behavior:

-- Form is pre-filled with current announcement values
+- Edit mode: Form is pre-filled with current announcement values
+- New mode: Form starts empty
-- On submit (Publish button): validates all fields are filled
+- On submit (Publish button, yellow): validates all fields are filled
   - If validation fails: shows alert with error message
-  - If validation passes: saves announcement and redirects to `/announcements`
+  - If validation passes: saves/creates announcement and redirects to `/announcements`
+- Remove button (red, edit mode only): deletes announcement after confirmation

 ## Project Structure